 Curation of the language resource.
 Language resources sometimes are not available in a standardised form.
 To ease their application in an interoperable manner, they need to be converted into standardised formats or not to be made accessible via standardised APIs.

 Data management.
 Handing of data is a key aspect of automated translation services.
 Data here means language resources as well as the content to be translated itself, data about users, about provenance of language resources and translated content etc.

+Language Quality Assurance.
+Repeatable, feasible and sustainable production process to obtain the statistically valid measure of human perception of the quality of the translated material and its measure of satisfaction to the target project requirements.
+The practical LQA methods to assess language quality of public material are to be taken into account, e.g. MQM global error typology, and also methods of assessment such as described in ASTM work item ASTM WK46397, “Development of a complete methodology, including a simplified quality metric, for crowd-sourced expert language quality assessment targeted at nonprofit web sites and other documents of public interest”.

 Social/Business Goals